 Do keywords and backlinks matter?
 Of course they do.
 In fact, they matter a lot as part of building a successful SEO strategy.

 However, the average real estate agent isn’t going to know how to properly research keywords or create a backlink strategy (and that’s ok!).
-Instead, you should focus on producing the most high quality content you can, and the other 2 components will essentially work themselves out on their own.
+Instead, you should focus on producing the most high-quality content you can, and the other 2 components have the potential to work themselves out on their own.

 ★ Want to know more about writing high-quality content and content strategy in general?
 Have a look at these posts:

 - Writing Successful Real Estate Content that Converts

 - Optimizing Your Content for Humans (And Not Just for Search Engines)